Toshbrown/tosh-databox/README.md

 - ~~external IP for https certs needs adding~~
 - ~~add a container-manger-core-store, use it to store passwords, installed apps, root cert etc (no more writing to random files!!!) cant do this for then cm root cert as its needed to start the store :-(~~
 - ~~Odd design choice to have the CM configure then restart its self (the config would be better done outside then CM)~~ (I remember why i did this now it keeps all the databox setup logic in one place)
+- ~~trying to installing an app before any stores causes a hang (simple fix need to return an empty array)~~
+- ~~/run/secrets/DATABOX_ROOT_CA contains the RSA PRIVATE KEY and is passed to all apps and drivers!!!!~~
+- ~~test and fix locally installed apps for development~~

 - Some hard coded vars registries etc
+    - Add a flag to override the default registry

 - finish partial refactor or of lig-go-databox
     - Export service client needs finishing